Pinafore/nlp-hw/tfidf_guesser/README.md

 Extra Credit
 =

+1. Optimize the retrieval mechanism by tuning parameters, weighting, and/or using bigrams.
+2. Do well in the overall leaderboard (while overall score is important, more important is using features that take advantage of tfidf guesser features or multiple guessers.
+3. Add additional tf-idf guessers (e.g., from the provided Wikipedia pages).
-You can get extra credit for by submitting your system on Dynabench (assuming we can get it up in time ... watch Piazza for announcements).
+   Finally, you can get extra credit for by submitting your system on Dynabench (assuming we can get it up in time ... watch Piazza for announcements).

 Example
 -

+Let's first test out the train function; you must run this before the eval function, because this establishes your tf-idf index.

+    python3 guesser.py --guesser_type=TfidfGuesser --question_source=gzjson
+    --questions=../data/qanta.guesstrain.json.gz --logging_file=guesser.log
+    --limit=10
+    100%|█████████████████████████████████████████| 10/10 [00:00<00:00, 2743.89it/s]
+    100%|███████████████████████████████████████| 10/10 [00:00<00:00, 441505.68it/s]

+This outputs the vectorizer (which turns text into a matrix) into the models directory (you might need to create the directory called ``models``).
+After you've done that, you can now run the guesser.

+*BEWARE*: The code I've given you runs end to end, but it's not correct.
+It creates random representations of all of the documents and the retrieval component always returns the zeroth document.
+This is why eval will always answer the same darn answer to all of the questions.
+You'll obviously need to fix this.

 This is an example of what your code (tfidf_guesser.py) output should look like:
 ```
 > python3 eval.py --evaluate=guesser --question_source=gzjson
---questions=data/qanta.guessdev.json.gz --limit=500
+--questions=../data/qanta.guessdev.json.gz --limit=500

 hit 0.20
 ===================